Ethereal Master Degree Programs

 Writing the First Draft

 The student must make sure that the thesis reflects the guidance of the advisor.
 There is no minimum length for the thesis, but it should contain comprehensive detail to clearly define and justify the research problem and the significance of the study, present a comprehensive literature review, discuss the research design and methodology used, as well as the analysis of the results, conclusions, and practical and theoretical recommendations.
 While the University expects the Master’s thesis to contribute to the body of knowledge in the chosen field, the student should also emphasize the competent application of the research design and methodology.
 The thesis must use the most current edition of Publication Manual of the American Psychological Association format in typeface, headings, number of pages, and spacing.
 The referencing and citation style as well as the use of graphs, table, figures, and photos should follow the APA guidelines.
 The student advisor and thesis readers should carefully consult and rigorously adhere to the guidelines set by the APA.
 The student should not use other handbooks, except with the permission of the thesis advisor.
 If a thesis is not prepared in accordance with the latest APA version, the advisor will return the thesis unread and ask the student to correct in-text citations, reference lists, and other matters regarding formatting before the thesis reader starts reading and examining the manuscript.
 Students are expected to uphold high standards of research ethics, including honesty and integrity in coding, collecting, and analyzing data.
 The Master’s thesis must be an original work.
 Plagiarism is considered an academic crime.
 It constitutes grounds for failing the master’s; the University may apply more serious sanctions if circumstances permit them.
 It is the responsibility of the student to understand the dangers of plagiarism and why they should avoid it.
-In order to avoid plagiarism, the University strictly requires the students to use the APA style of documentation, requiring the proper use of the author-date method of documentation.
+In order to avoid plagiarism, the University strictly requires the students to use the APA style of documentation, requiring the proper use of in-text citations.
 All references used in the text must be included in the reference list found at the end of the manuscript.

 The Final Draft

 Once the Thesis Committee deems that the student is prepared to defend his or her work, the advisor will complete the oral defense form, indicating the defense teleconference date and those invited, including the committee members, faculty members and Master’s students in the appropriate department.
 In the oral defense, the graduate student participates in a real-time conference with the committees and other guests.
 The telephone conference call is the standard manner of conferencing.
 On the day of the oral defense, the teleconference company establishes the conference connection and tape-records the proceedings.
-During the oral defense, Thesis Committee members present focus questions related to the research.
+During the oral defense, Thesis Committee members ask focus questions related to the research.
 The presentation of each focus question should take about one minute.
 The master’s student will reply to each question.
 He or she responds in five minutes.
 Committee members are allowed to give follow-up questions to the student.
 Each follow-up question should take about one minute for presentation.
 The student replies to each follow-up question in not more than three minutes.
-Under special circumstances, alternative methods of oral defense are more appropriate than telephone conference.
+Under special circumstances, alternative methods of oral defense are more appropriate than telephone conferencing.
 The thesis adviser can arrange acceptable alternatives such as videoconferences or electronic chat room, rapid exchanges of e-mail, or face-to-face conferences.
 Under very rare conditions, oral defense of the thesis may be completed by fax or post.

 The Master’s thesis serves as a demonstration of the capacity of the student to conduct original research.
 The thesis advisor shall evaluate the complete thesis submitted for assessment.
 As applicable, such factors as the student’s independent contribution as well as his or her ability to work on schedule may be an important ground in the evaluation of the thesis.
 The thesis advisor submits in writing a statement with a proposal for a final grade.
 The thesis advisor, when preparing the report, may also request statements from the instructor.
-In cases where the advisor has proposed the grade of “Excellent”, “Satisfactory”, or “Fail”, the Thesis Committee shall consult another University faculty or adjunct professor knowledgeable in the field when deciding on the student’s grade.
+In cases where the advisor has proposed the grade of “Excellent,” “Satisfactory,” or “Fail,” the Thesis Committee shall consult another University faculty or adjunct professor knowledgeable in the field when deciding on the student’s grade.